 It sleeps up to 16 people, with an en suite in every room.
 The kitchen and living space are huge (see photo above), and there is great entertainment space below with a heated pool and hot tub.

 We highly recommend you check them out, but do it early if you’re trying to book around a SpaceX launch.
-BOOK NOW

 MORE TIPS FOR YOUR STAY